elsehow/cscw-2018/README.md

-# empty acm paper
+# cscw-2018

+cscw 2018 submission,
-project template for an ACM article, generated from an org mode file
+generated from an org mode file

 ## setup